sashakoshka/chalk/README.md

 - Addition and subtraction
 - Negative numbers
 - Factorials

-Variables and functions coming soon
+- Modulo

+Variables and functions coming soon.
+When I add functions, there will be a dedicated square root function.
+Until then, to take the nth rooth of a number x, just do `x ^ (1 / n)`.